younesZdDz/react-bbox-annotator/README.md

 const BBoxAnnotator = require('react-bbox-annotator').default;
 ```

+## 🖱️ Interactions

+- Select a box: click it (selected box shows a blue border)
+- Move a box: drag a selected box
+- Resize a box: drag any of the 8 handles (corners/edges)
+- Edit a label: double‑click a box
+- Delete a box: click the close button that appears on hover

 ## ❓ Why use this component?

 If you're building an image labeling platform, dataset creation tool, or computer vision annotation UI, this component saves you from: